Clastify logo

 Lipids are grouped by solubility, not by one repeated structure

 A lipid is a substance in living organisms that dissolves in non-polar solvents but is only sparingly soluble in aqueous solvents.
-So the definition comes from solubility, not from a shared repeating unit; that’s why lipids form a chemically mixed group rather than a tidy polymer family.
+The definition depends on solubility, so lipids form a chemically varied group rather than one tidy polymer family.

-A non-polar solvent is a solvent whose molecules have no strong separation of charge, so it dissolves non-polar substances well.
+A non-polar solvent has molecules with no strong separation of charge, so it dissolves non-polar substances well.
 An aqueous solvent is water-based.
 Lipids are called hydrophobic, meaning they mix poorly with water because they interact more favourably with non-polar substances than with water.

 Image

 Fats, oils, waxes and steroids are all lipids.
-Fats and oils are often triglycerides; fats tend to be solid at room temperature, while oils are liquid at room temperature.
+Fats and oils are often triglycerides; fats tend to be solid at room temperature, while oils tend to be liquid at room temperature.
 Waxes are strongly hydrophobic, which makes them useful as water-resistant coatings.
 Steroids have a distinctive fused-ring structure, which you meet again at the end of the topic.

 Glycerol links to fatty acids by condensation